Seneca mythology

-Seneca mythology refers to the mythology of the Onödowáʼga: (Seneca people), one of the six nations of the Haudenosaunee (Iroquois Confederacy) from the northeastern United States and Canada.
+Seneca mythology refers to the mythology of the Onöndowaʼga꞉ʼ (Seneca people), one of the six nations of the Haudenosaunee (Iroquois Confederacy) from the northeastern United States and Canada.

 Most Seneca stories were transmitted orally, and began to be written down in the nineteenth century.
 The ethnologist Jeremiah Curtin began transcribing stories in 1883.
 In 1923, Arthur C. Parker published Seneca Myths and Folk Tales.
-Parker identified eleven factors characterizing Seneca folklore:
+Parker proposed eleven factors characterizing Seneca folklore: